This is a guest post from Nicole Hough of Kitchen Cavalry.

 1/2 tsp vanilla extract

-Method: Puree all ingredients except the shredded coconut.
+Method: Puree all ingredients except the shredded coconut (use the code STEWARDSHIP for 10% off at that site!).
 Stir in shredded coconut.

 Refreshing Spa Popsicle